 Safety Information

 The non-invasive ULTHERAPY® procedure is Health Canada Licensed to lift the skin on the neck, under the chin, on the eyebrow and also to improve lines and wrinkles on the décolleté.
 The most common side effects reported in clinical trials were redness, swelling, pain and transient nerve effects.
 Reported adverse events from post-marketing surveillance are available in the Instructions for Use (IFU).
-Please see the IFU for product and safety information, including a full list of these events at http://www.merzaesthetics.ca/wp-content/uploads/2024/11/1015391IFU_2024.pdf.
+Please see the IFU for product and safety information, including a full list of these events.

 References: